KerasKorea/KerasObjectDetector/README.md

 ## <a name="Release-information">Release information</a>
 #### ver 1.0.0 (November 20, 2019)
 Finally the initial version of YOLK API has been completed!!
-There are still a long way to go, and more models will be continuously updated.
+There's still a long way to go, and more models will be continuously updated.
 This release includes:

 1. Three Object Detection models and one data generator.
 The generator converts datasets into a suitable format for a selected model.
     - Object Detection models : [SSD](https://github.com/pierluigiferrari/ssd_keras), [YOLOv3](https://github.com/qqwweee/keras-yolo3), [RetinaNet](https://github.com/fizyr/keras-retinanet)